micmejia/bible-dump/AMPC/Luke/Luke 18.md

-But those who were in front reproved him, telling him to keep quiet; yet he [^t]screamed _and_ shrieked so much the more, Son of David, take pity _and_ have mercy on me!
+But those who were in front reproved him, telling him to keep quiet; yet he screamed _and_ shrieked so much the more, Son of David, take pity _and_ have mercy on me!